duysterz/Art-Portfolio/README.md

-Here's an improved and more organized version of your **GitHub README** using proper markdown formatting for better readability:
+Here’s the **corrected and polished version** of your GitHub README with consistent formatting and improved clarity:

 ---

-# 🎨 Art-Portfolio
+# 🎨 Art Portfolio

 Welcome to my **Art Portfolio**!
 Here you'll find examples of my work in **videography**, **editing**, **graphic design**, **motion graphics**, **illustration**, and **photography**.